TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.9 =
+* Corrected small bug withcheck to determine if stylesheet should be loaded

 = 2.8.8 =
 * Added built-in support to store link update time instead of having to rely on external plugins
 * Improved filtering system to decide which plugins/stylesheets get loaded on a page based on its contents and configuration